While piriformis syndrome may be “over-diagnosed”, it can prove stubborn and troublesome for those unlucky enough to be afflicted with it.

 The Problem with Piriformis Syndrome

-One of the main problems with this condition is that piriformis syndrome will continue to be problematic unless you avoid doing the things that aggravate it or caused it in the first place.
+One of the main problems with this condition is that piriformis syndrome will usually continue to be problematic unless you can successfully avoid doing the things that aggravate it or caused it in the first place.

-The most common causes of piriformis syndrome include:
+The most common underlying causes of piriformis syndrome are the following:

 - Prolonged sitting and sciatic nerve irritation as a result